UPDATED JULY 2020:

 Click the image below to watch the official video that explains the software in more detail:

-Disclaimer: If you end up being a KartraTM customer via the links in this post, I will earn a referral fee.
+Disclaimer: If you end up being a KartraTM or WishList Member customer via the links in this post, I may earn a referral fee.
 This helps me to be able to create more free content to share with you.
-But that’s not why I’m recommending KartraTM.
-I’m using it – and loving it – myself and believe this is worthwhile for other businesses.
+But that’s not why I’m recommending these tools.
+I’m using them – and loving them – myself and believe they are worthwhile for other businesses.